Senhua-Liu/Advanced-Programming-Project/README.md

 - For those questions of different forms and files, all should be stocked on the backend database, rather than hardcoding on the frontend side.
 Another model called question and another router called questionRoutes.js should be created.
 Each time, the questionnaire of the forms should be fetched directly from the backend database.
 Also, the admin should be able to add/modify questions of all forms.
 - Those components on the frontend should be divided into smaller one (atoms, molecules, organisms, templates, pages).

 ### 1.6.2 Can do:
 - Real-time notifications: using WebSockets for real-time updates to tutors and students.
 - Analytics Dashboard: For insights into internship trends and student performance.
 - Mobile Responsiveness: Ensuring the application is fully responsive and accessible on mobile devices.
+- Integrate the real-time collaboration tools for the meeting part.
+- Add more security features on the login part such as Oauth 2.0 login to connect to myEfrei.

 # 2. Used tools: